Engoo Blog Language Tips

 "Humble" is an adjective meaning "not thinking too highly of one's own achievements, qualities, etc."

-The noun version is "humility."
+The noun form is "humility."

 Humility is not thinking less of yourself, it's thinking of yourself less.

-C.S.
+-C.S.
 Lewis (UK writer and scholar)

 Down-to-earth / Grounded